What the C-suite wants: 24 must-have HR software metrics

 A fundamental metric is often training uptake, which shows whether employees are completing courses.
 This has an implication for compliance, and there’s an assumption that greater training uptake translates into better skilled, more engaged employees.

-Depending on whether your human resource management software has integrated LMS functionality, the C-suite could also expect reports on learner engagement.
+Depending on whether your HR software has integrated LMS functionality, the C-suite could also expect reports on learner engagement.

 The metrics we’ve just covered are some fundamental metrics most C-suites expect their HR teams to have a grasp on – but there’s a mountain of important data beyond this that can improve forecasting, modelling, and decision-making.